ethereum-pocr/whitepaper/whitepaper.md

 So the $TxFee$ acts as an additional earning for the searlers, and when the sealing reward decrease the sum of $TxFee$ should progressively replace the sealing reward.

-If the $TxFee$ is given as spent to the sealers, then there will be no earning difference between sealers according to the quality of their carbon footprint.
-This will strongly impair the principal competition incentive of the Proof of Carbon Reduction network.
+If the $TxFee$ is given as spent to the sealers, then there will be no earning difference between sealers according to the quality of their environmental footprint.
+This will strongly impair the principal competition incentive of the Proof of Climate awaReness network.

 To maintain the incentive the sealer $n$ will only receive $T_n(t)$ a portion of the $TxFee$ for transaction $t ∈ ℕ$ corresponding to its ranking $R(n)$ as at the previous block.